Boffyz/Bootlogos-for-A135F/README.md

 - This project is **not** affiliated with, sponsored, or endorsed by Samsung Electronics Co., Ltd., or any other mentioned or themed brands.
 All trademarks are the property of their respective owners.
 - The `.bin` files are only distributed inside as replaceable files in the **Releases** section due to GitHub file size limitations.
-- Be cautious when downloading forked versions—especially faulty `bootlogos` from unknown sources, as they may softbrick.
+- Be cautious when downloading forked versions—especially faulty `bootlogos` from unknown sources, as they may softbrick your phone.

 ## License